corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

     ```sql
     CREATE USER <RBAC-USERNAME> WITH ENCRYPTED PASSWORD '<RBAC-PASSWORD>';
-    GRANT USAGE ON SCHEMA RPC_RBAC to <RBAC-USERNAME>;
+    GRANT USAGE ON SCHEMA REST_RBAC to <RBAC-USERNAME>;
-    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA RPC_RBAC to <RBAC-USERNAME>;
+    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA REST_RBAC to <RBAC-USERNAME>;
     CREATE USER <CRYPTO-USERNAME> WITH ENCRYPTED PASSWORD '<CRYPTO-PASSWORD>';
     GRANT USAGE ON SCHEMA CRYPTO to <CRYPTO-USERNAME>;
     GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA CRYPTO to <CRYPTO-USERNAME>;